astropy/astropy/docs/development/building.rst

     it should return a list of `distutils.core.Extension` objects controlling the Cython/C build process (see below for more detail).

-* :func:`get_legacy_alias`
-    This function allows for the creation of `shims` that allow a subpackage to be imported under another name.
-For example, `astropy.io.fits` used to be available under the namespace `pyfits`.
-For backward compatibility, it is helpful to have it still importable under the old name.
-Under most circumstances, this function should call `astropy.setup_helpers.add_legacy_alias`
-    to generate a legacy module and then return what it returns.

 * :func:`get_build_options`
     This function allows a package to add extra build options.
 It should return a list of tuples, where each element has: